variani/bigcov/vignettes/popstrat.md

 | Rare SNPs | [0.001; 0.005] | 200 | 1,000 | GRM |
 | Rare SNPs | [0.001; 0.005] | 200 | 1,000, 2,000 & 4,000 | Jacard |

-We will use the same toy example of two population as in [jacpop](https://cran.r-project.org/web/packages/jacpop) (two populations with Fst = 0.1).
-We will also perform the analysis for data stored in plink format.
+We will use the same toy example of two population as in R package [jacpop](https://cran.r-project.org/web/packages/jacpop) reference manual (two populations with Fst = 0.1).
+Also, we will show an example of analysis for data stored in plink format.

-## Workhorse functions in `bigcov`
+## Work-horse functions in `bigcov`

 Functions `bigdat_grm` and `bigdat_jacard` take input genotype data and convert them in `bigdat` format (also part of `bigcov`), which has a few practical features: